walkor/crontab/README.md

 # crontab
-A crontab written in PHP based on [workerman](https://github.com/walkor/workerman)
+A crontab with precision in seconds written in PHP based on [workerman](https://github.com/walkor/workerman)

 # Install
 ```